 Could be more expensive than standard insurance for people who drive frequently

-Nationwide SmartRide is a combination of driving behavior and pay-per-mile insurance.
-Through a monitoring device, it is able to track hard braking and acceleration, idle time and nighttime driving.
-SmartRide combines this behavior element with the mileage you drive to determine your monthly premiums.
+Through a monitoring device, it can track hard braking and acceleration, idle time and nighttime driving.
+SmartRide combines this behavior element with your mileage to determine your monthly premiums.

-How to Find the Best Car Insurance in Oklahoma in For You
+How to Find the Best Car Insurance in Oklahoma For You

 A balance of cost, service reputation and financial stability is a great starting point when looking for the best car insurance companies in Oklahoma.
 While MoneyGeek provides comprehensive reviews based on the available information we can gather, we can only guide you in finding the insurance company that suits you best.
 We recommend going through each policy yourself before purchasing.